snowkidind/txTheRipper/README.md

 In subscription mode, the database is not used to store any information.
 However, the latest block height and other application data is stored to deterministically find the sync point, over application restarts.

 The subscription method will synchronize to the latest block, minus the confirmations setting, on its first run, and on subsequent runs, will synchronize to the block height from the previous run.
 Once the subscription method starts, no subsequent blocks will be missed, even through application downtime or restarts.
 The services from subscription mode (below) are also available during the sync mode.
-All notifications from subscriptions will coorelate to the height the database sync is currently.
+All notifications from subscriptions will coorelate to the height of the current database sync.

 See the page that is [All about subscriptions](application/subscriptions/SUBSCRIPTIONS.md)

 # Kickstarting the sync

 Retrieving block data and indexing the cache for millions of blocks can be a time consuming process.
-To save time, you can Kickstart the database: Import chain data and index cache for the historical data. (data availibility may vary as a function of funding.)
+To save time, you can Kickstart the database by importing the chain data and index_cache for the historical data. (data availibility may vary as a function of funding.)

-You can import downloaded database files, and also may export your own txTheRipper data to sql files which the program can read upon a fresh database installation.
-Alternatively, you can backup your own sync via pg_dump (if you have the resource) or you can copy the files from the tablespace.
+Alternate methods for quickstarting txTheRipper:

+- export your own txTheRipper data to sql files and import them
+- recover via pg_dump (if you have the resource)

 To enable kickstarting, on a clean database, (use the nuke database function in the cli) argue:

+> The kickstart download isnt currently available but the author is willing to make arrangements to pass this on to people interested in the project.

 ```
 node ripper.js k /path/to/kickstartdir